2.3.4 Child support years (pre 1 July 1999)

 Transitional arrangements applied to child support cases with liabilities that started on or before 1 July 1999.
 For these cases the last assessment under the old 'child support year' arrangements ended on 30 June 1999.
 The Registrar made a new assessment under the 'child support period' arrangements to apply to a child support period starting 1 July 1999 and ending 30 September 2000.

-The pre-July 1999 rules continued to apply up to and including 31 December 2000 to cases where the payee and child resided in Western Australia and the payer and payee had never married each other (WA ex-nuptial cases).
+The pre-July 1999 rules continued to apply up to and including 31 December 2000 to cases where the payee and child resided in WA and the payer and payee had never married each other (WA ex-nuptial cases).
 Special transitional arrangements applied to those cases.

 The Registrar made new assessments of child support for WA ex-nuptial cases to apply to a 15-month child support period commencing on 1 January 2001.
-The last relevant year of income for these assessments was 1999-2000.
+The last relevant year of income for these assessments was 1999 to 2000.